This guidance covers:

 This guide, therefore, aims to signpost members to useful sources of advice, which they may wish to use.

-If you are an employee, you should have a Contract of Employment, or at least a written statement of your employment particulars.
+If you are an employee, you should have a contract of employment, or at least a written statement of your employment particulars.
 This should be given to you within two months of starting work.
-This document must contain certain basic information – see the DirectGov site for further details.
+This document must contain certain basic information.
+Read more at the GOV.UK website.

 Many Civil Service employers now have intranet sites where their terms and conditions of employment are expanded upon.